Smoked Salmon Breakfast Bowl

 - 1 teaspoon lemon juice

-- For paprika aioli: Add mayo, paprika, sea salt, and lemon juice to a food processor and mix until well blended.
+- Make paprika aioli: Add mayo, paprika, sea salt, and lemon juice to a food processor and mix until well blended.
 Alternatively, you can also combine the ingredients in a small bowl and mix by hand.

-- Leftovers and Storage: The contents of this breakfast bowl can be refrigerated for up to four days and be reheated in either a microwave or by stovetop.
+- Leftovers and storage: The contents of this breakfast bowl can be refrigerated for up to four days and be reheated in either a microwave or by stovetop.
 Undercooked eggs should not be saved (and will not provide the same runny center when reheated), so cook a new soft-boiled egg when reheating.